amoradi/amoradi.github.io/_posts/2015-05-13-arguments-what-are-they.md

 layout: post
 permalink: /arguments-what-are-they/
 categories: logic
+excerpts: <p>Arguments are composed of statements (declarative sentences that resolve to either true or false).
+These statements consist of premises and a conclusion.
+Premises constitute a reason for accepting the truth of the conclusion by virtue of some series of steps that lead from those premises, to the conclusion.</p>
 ---
 **Arguments** are composed of **statements** <mark>(declarative sentences that resolve to either true or false)</mark>.
 These statements consist of premises and a conclusion.
 Premises constitute a reason for accepting the truth of the conclusion by virtue of some series of steps that lead from those premises, to the conclusion.